cambridge-collection/cudl-data-processing-xslt/README.md

 `curl -X POST -H 'Content-Type: application/json' 'http://localhost:9000/2015-03-31/functions/function/invocations' --data-binary "@./sample/sns-tei-source-change.json"`

-Assuming you have the required permissions to access the resources, this container will create all the necessary outputs and, if successful, copy them to their S3 bucket destinations.
+Assuming you have the required permissions to access the resources, this container will create all the necessary outputs and, if successful, copy them to their S3 bucket destination.

-## Instructions for running the non-AWS container
+## Instructions for running the local non-AWS container

 ### Prerequisites

 Two directories at the root level of the repository:

-* `staging-cudl-data-source`, which contains the source data for your collection.
+* `data`, which contains the source data for your collection.
 This can be copied from the relevant S3 source bucket.
 * `dist`, which will contain the finished outputs.

 ### Building the container and processing data

-The non-AWS version automatically processes the requested file(s) when the container is mounted.

-You must first specify the file you want to process in the environment variable called `TEI_FILE`.
-This contains the path to the source file, relative to the root of the `staging-cudl-data-source`.
+You must specify the file you want to process in the environment variable called `TEI_FILE` before you mount the container.
+This contains the path to the source file, relative to the root of the `./data`.
+This file will be processed as soon as the container is run.

 To process MS-ADD-03975:

 ```